 In a nutshell, it is a new visual and interactive design concept from Google for creating bold graphic interfaces driven by typography, scale, color and position.
 Material design has been developed as a challenge to create a visual language for the users that synthesizes the classic principles of good design with the innovation and capability of technology and science.

 One of the most common things about material design is how it takes the classic principles of print design and brings them to life.
 The materials take energy from the user, from their finger, from their mouse click, from their touch and use it to transform and animate.
 This concept follows the idea that there is a space which is tactile for the user and free to roam around.
 Originally it was inspired by ink and paper, but is far more advanced and incorporates a sense of magic as well.
 Much like construction paper material can come in many shapes when you look at it head on.
 But while it is almost flat, it is also solid with and it does have a little bit of depth to it.
 All material is exactly 1 dpi thick (density independent pixel) even when one content is displayed on top of it, which by the way is not the same as 1 px thick.

-Following the Material design concept and mixing it with the usual #FreebieFriday Icon set portion, today we present you with this color-injected version of the Material icons.
+Following the Material design concept and mixing it with the usual #FreebieFriday Icon set portion, today we present you with this color-injected version of our Free Google Material Design Icons set.
 Product icons are the visual expression of brand’s products, services and tools.
 Simple, bold and friendly, they communicate the core idea and intent of the product.
 Icons are more important than you think.
-In an effort to spread the Material Design look today we are releasing this set of cool new icons that anyone can download for free.
+In an effort to spread the Material Design look today we are releasing this set of cool new and Free Google Material Design Icons that anyone can download for free.